nilmtk/nilmtk/docs/manual/user_guide/install_user.md

 	spyder
 	```

-6. Import NILMTK in the IDE:
+7. Import NILMTK in the IDE:

 	```python
 	import nilmtk
 	```
 	The package modules can now be used.
-7. To deactivate this environment,
+8. To deactivate this environment,

 	```bash
 	conda deactivate
 	```

+We recommend checking the [Anaconda documentation about environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) if the concept is new to you.